alstr/todo-to-issue-action/README.md

 This will create an issue called "Come up with a more imaginative greeting".

 **The action expects a colon and/or space to follow the `TODO` label (so `TODO: ` or just `TODO`).**

+**Currently only TODOs on their own line are supported, but this may change.**

 Should the title be longer than 80 characters, it will be truncated for the issue title.